PeterEFrancis/python-course/chapters/5. input and output/exercises.md

 # Input and Output Exercises

-1. Edit your code for the following exercises so that instead of setting values of variables at the beginning of the program, you request for an input. (**Remember that `input()` always returns a string, so if you are asking for a  numbers, you must convert it.**) At the end of the exercise, print the result using a nice format print.
+1. Edit your code for the following exercises so that instead of setting values of variables at the beginning of the program, you request for an input. (**Remember that `input()` always returns a string, so if you are asking for a  numbers, you must convert it.**) At the end of the exercise, print the result using a nice formatted print.

 - **Chapter 2**: 2, 7 - 10, 12
 - **Chapter 3**: 7